geins-io/geins-sdk/docs/packages/core/graphql-client.md

 - We use `GeinsCartTypeType` for the response data type.
 - We use `GeinsCartItemInputTypeType` from `@geins/types` for the variables type.

+> **Note**: The `TypeType` suffix is abit of a misnomer, but it's used to avoid naming conflicts with existing types.

 ## Handling Responses and Errors

 - **Successful Response**: The `data` variable contains the result of the query or mutation.